McGinnis Venture Competition

 The Round 2 submission deadline is Wednesday, February 19, 2020 at 11:59 pm EST via our online platform.

 *If you need to borrow video equipment to make your video, visit Clusters Multimedia Lending.

 Requirements & Guidelines: Round 3

-**Please note that you will upload your Mini Business Plan/Expanded Version of Executive Summary on Startup Compete as you did in Round 1 and 2.**
+**Please note that you will upload your Mini Business Plan/Expanded Version of Executive Summary on our online platform as you did in Round 1 and 2.**

 Deliverables: Mini Business Plan/Expanded Version of Executive Summary and Live Pitch

 We suggest that you use the Executive Summary/Mini-Business Plan[pdf] as guidance when creating your business plan, which should be 5-10 pages.
 You can add additional information to your business plan.